ethanloun/ActiveDirectoryLab/README.md

 <p align="center">
 Ping for Connectivity: <br/>

+Google resolved which means the DNS Server is working.
+Using the DC as the Default Gateway to reach the Internet and then sends an echo reply.

 ![Image](https://github.com/user-attachments/assets/4ac75d10-ddf3-4f8b-9d58-614464aedab8)

 <p align="center">
 Joining Client to Domain: <br/>

+Rename computer and join Domain.

 ![Image](https://github.com/user-attachments/assets/9f85b72f-78d6-419d-9eb7-df244173142a)

 <p align="center">
 Now Member of Domain: <br/>

+Checking the Address Leases I can see that the Client reached out to the DHCP and obtained an IP Address.
+Now I can use any of those user's names to login.

 ![Image](https://github.com/user-attachments/assets/6dc98ab7-cad3-4332-81f2-d27d99b292a5)